IanMercer/pi-sniffer/GettingStarted.md

     You can also set an (x,y,z) coordinate in meters that will be used for trilateration (coming soon)

-    (2020-09-02) The MQTT_TOPIC and MQTT_SERVER address have moved from the command line to the environment section.

     Your configuration file should look like this:

 ````
 [Service]
 Environment="RSSI_FACTOR=3.5"
 Environment="RSSI_ONE_METER=-64"
 Environment="POSITION_X=53.0"
 Environment="POSITION_Y=20.0"
 Environment="POSITION_Z=-6.0"
+Environment="HOST_NAME=<room name>"
+Environment="HOST_DESCRIPTION=<description>"
+Environment="HOST_PLATFORM=Pi3b+"

 # Server is formatted: [ssl://]mqtt server:[port]
 # For Azure you MUST use ssl:// and :8833

 Environment="MQTT_SERVER=192.168.0.52:1883"
 Environment="MQTT_TOPIC=BLF"
 Environment="MQTT_USERNAME="
 Environment="MQTT_PASSWORD="

 # Port on which to communicate with sensors in the same group in mesh mode
 Environment="UDP_MESH_PORT=7779"

 # Port on which to broadcast a count of people present x 10
 # If you have multiple sensors in a group, only one should send to the sign
 Environment="UDP_SIGN_PORT=7778"

 # How to map people to the value sent, e.g. 0.5 so that 4 people = 2.0 sent
 # Means that the sign can be configured without deploying new code there
 Environment="UDP_SCALE_FACTOR=0.5"

 ````

+* Alternatively, instead of using `build.sh` you can run the following steps manually:
+* Run `make`
+* copy the service file to systemd:
+    `sudo cp pi-sniffer.service /etc/systemd/system/pi-sniffer.service`
+* enable the service to restart after a reboot:
+    `sudo systemctl enable pi-sniffer.service`
+* start the service:
+    `sudo systemctl start pi-sniffer.service`
+* check it's running:
+    `sudo systemctl status pi-sniffer.service`

+* [optional, on Ubuntu in particular] open firewall so multiple instances can communicate `sudo ufw allow 7779/udp`

 * Now setup one or more displays.
 There are several display options depending on your needs.

  * A display based on the $20 M5Stack Matrix requiring no hardware skills [this repo](https://github.com/IanMercer/CrowdAlertM5StackMatrix).
  * A display using high-brightness 3W LEDs requiring mechanical and electrical fabrication skills [instructions coming soon](GettingStarted.md).